-Patient history is important in diagnosis.
-The progression of ascending paralysis – starting with feet or hands and advancing upward – is a typical presentation.
-About 50% of cases also include a history of a recent mild infection or illness like a sore throat, a cold, the flu, or diarrhea.
+Patient history is important in diagnosis of Guillain-Barré syndrome.
+The progression of ascending paralysis is a typical presentation.
+About 50% of cases also include a history of a recent infection or illness like a sore throat, a cold, the flu, or diarrhea.
 Several tests are commonly used to diagnose or confirm the disease and, sometimes, to monitor recovery.

-- Cerebrospinal fluid (CSF) analysis – to identify the presence of increased protein; for this test, a needle is inserted into the spine between vertebrae and a small amount of fluid is withdrawn.
-While some protein is normally present, an increased amount without an increase in the white blood cells in the CSF may be indicative of Guillain Barré syndrome.
+- Cerebrospinal fluid (CSF) analysis – to identify the presence of increased protein and white blood cells; for this test, a needle is inserted into the spine between vertebrae and a small amount of fluid is withdrawn.
+While some protein is normally present, an increased amount without an increase in the white blood cells in the CSF may be indicative of Guillain-Barré syndrome.

 - Nerve conduction velocity – tests the speed at which impulses travel through a nerve; the nerve conduction velocity test uses electrodes placed on the skin over peripheral nerves and measures the amount of time it takes for an impulse to travel between electrodes.